mshafer1/website/_Blog/have_your_cake_and_eat_it_too.md

 - npm run coveralls
 ```

-### Problem 5: Telling Pytest how to find the chrome-driver exe
+### Problem 5: Telling Pytest how to find the chrome-driver executable

 (This was actually something I had solved for other projects, but thought it was worth documenting here as well)

-Pytest actually allows you to customize the command line arguments it will take - this is particularly useful as it allows me to specify `~/bin/chomedriver` here, but something like `C:\chromedriver` on my dev machine.
+Pytest actually allows you to customize the command line arguments it will take - this is particularly useful as it allows me to specify `~/bin/chromedriver` here, but something like `C:\chromedriver` on my dev machine.

 To add args to pytest, author a [conftest](https://docs.pytest.org/en/2.7.3/plugins.html?highlight=conftest.py#conftest-py-plugins){:target="_blank"} and add the following method: